xilution/xilution-iam-example/README.md

         * Note: You will be prompted for your Xilution account username and password.
         * Note: The access token saved to the environment variables file will expire in one hour.

+1. Activate Rhino

+    Xilution [Rhino](https://products.xilution.com/basics/rhino) is part of Xilution's IAM suite and is used to manage sub-organization users.

+    1. Run `yarn xln:rhino:activate`.

+    * To see the Rhino activation status, run `yarn xln:rhino:show-activation` to see the Rhino activation status.
+    * To deactivate Rhino, run `yarn xln:rhino:deactivate`.

+1. Add an IAM User to the Sub-Organization

+    1. Run `yarn xln:rhino:sign-up-iam-user {email} {username}`.
+        * {email} is the new user's email address.
+Enter an email address that you have access to.
+        * {username} is the new user's username.
+        * A verification code will be emailed to the email address you entered when signing up the new user.

+    * To see the sub-organization's users run, `yarn xln:rhino:show-users`.
+    * To delete a sub-organization's user run, `yarn xln:rhino:delete-user {user-id}`.

+    * TODO - make a note about needing a credit card in Prod.

+1. Verify the New User's Email Address

+    1. Run `yarn xln:rhino:verify-user-email {username} {code}`.
+        * {username} is the new user's username.
+        * {code} is the verification code the you received in your email inbox.

 1. Activate Hippo

     Xilution [Hippo](https://products.xilution.com/basics/hippo) is part of Xilution's IAM suite and is used to manage sub-organization clients.